Chair/Speaker Information | CNSF Congress

 The course budget allows for ONLY one of these speakers per Course; other special circumstances are considered such as courses developed by individuals who are not neurologists, neurosurgeons or neuroradiologists.

-*Requests must be emailed to dan-morin@cnsf.org
+*Requests must be emailed and approved by CNSF CEO c/o congress@cnsf.org

 Registration